mnikander/lab/0005-three-address-code/readme.md

 <!-- Are there follow-up questions? -->
 <!-- Can I create a concrete ticket/issue from this? -->

-- create a function for write-access to registers, which enforces that each register is only assigned to once (single assignment)
+- Create a function for write-access to registers, which enforces that each register is only assigned to once (single assignment).
+- Add a validate pass which ensures that each label is unique.
+- Jump uses a linear search through all instructions, to find a label.
+That is simple but slow if used repeatedly.
+Performance could be improved by resolving all jump targets to fixed instruction numbers once, before evaluation.
 ---
 **Copyright (c) 2025 Marco Nikander**